-Admission requirements to the Ed.S. program include a bachelor's degree from an accredited four-year institution and a master's degree from an accredited institution.

-- Three letters of recommendation from academic professionals regarding the applicant's character and potential for doing post-master's level work - A statement of purpose demonstrating writing ability and the applicant's goals, and how the educational specialist degree supports those goals.
+- A bachelor's degree from an accredited four-year institution and a master's degree from an accredited institution. - A minimum 3.25 cumulative GPA, using a 4.0 scale, on all previous graduate academic work. - Three letters of recommendation from academic professionals regarding the applicant's character and potential for doing post-master's level work.
+A statement of purpose demonstrating writing ability and the applicant's goals, and how the educational specialist degree supports those goals.